 In 2021, the Google Search algorithm implemented a major update that incorporated new “page experience” metrics as search ranking signals for websites.
 Page experience includes Core Web Vitals, which measure a website’s ability to offer users the best browsing experience with optimal loading speed, responsiveness, and visual stability across desktop and mobile devices.

 What does this mean for SEO?
 It means company websites must be technically optimized to support the best possible user experience in order to achieve the highest Google search rankings for the keywords and topics related to the business.
 Page experience also influences the website’s ability to win prominent positioning in Google Search through rich results like Top Stories or Featured Snippets.

-Google’s focus on these Page Experience metrics aligns with recent search marketing trends that have moved beyond traditional on-page SEO strategies, such as keyword density and page metadata, in favor of more advanced technical SEO strategies that involve prioritizing the improvement of the website’s user experience through code-level enhancements.
+Google’s emphasis of these Page Experience metrics aligns with recent search marketing trends that have moved beyond traditional on-page SEO strategies, such as keyword density and page metadata, in favor of more advanced technical SEO strategies that involve prioritizing the improvement of the website’s user experience through code-level enhancements.
 These are typically more complex web strategies that require web development expertise for full implementation and maintenance.